Circle packing and Riemann uniformization of random planar maps in an ergodic scale-free environment: Convergence of cell configurations under the uniformization map

 \subsection{Existence of the harmonic corrector}

-Let $\cH$ be a random cell configuration satisfying all the conditions in Theorem~\ref{thm:invariance-uniformization} and let $M(\cH)$ be the Riemann surface constructed from the map associated with $\cH$. {In this section we will define a harmonic function $\phi_\infty:M(\cH)\to\bbC$ as the limit of functions $\phi_m:M(\cH)\to\bbC$ for $m\in\bbN$, which are defined as certain harmonic extensions of an appropriately chosen function $\phi_0:M(\cH)\to\bbC$.
+Let $\cH$ be a random cell configuration satisfying all the conditions in Theorem~\ref{thm:invariance-uniformization} and let $M(\cH)$ be the Riemann surface constructed from the map associated with $\cH$.
+Recall the function $\phi_0$ defined in Section~\ref{subsec:ergodic-cell-system}. {In this section we will define a harmonic function $\phi_\infty:M(\cH)\to\bbC$ as the limit of functions $\phi_m:M(\cH)\to\bbC$ for $m\in\bbN$, which are defined as certain harmonic extensions of the function $\phi_0:M(\cH)\to\bbC$.
 This idea is similar to \cite[Section 2.3]{GMSinvariance} and the key difference is that we work with (continuum) harmonic functions on $M(\cH)$ instead of discrete harmonic functions on the graph $\cH$.}